AdobeDocs/experience-manager-cloud-service.en/help/onboarding/getting-access-to-aem-in-cloud/creating-a-program.md

     ![](assets/program-create-setupdemo2.png)

-1. After the project with sample code and content completes, the user can access **Manage Git** link, as shown in the figure below:
+1. After the program set up and the project creation step completes, the user can access **Manage Git** link, as shown in the figure below:

    ![](assets/create-program4.png)

+   >[!NOTE]
+   >
+   >To learn more about accessing and managing your Git Repository using Self-Service Git Account Management from Cloud Manager UI, refer to [Accessing Git](/help/implementing/cloud-manager/accessing-git.md).

 1. Once the development environment is created, the user can **Access AEM** link, as shown in the figure below: